ljw222/Mitrani-Tutoring/documents/design-journey.md

 [Lay out the plan for how you'll organize the site and which content will go where.
 Note any content (e.g., text, image) that you need to make/get from the client.]

+Content waiting to get from client:
+- 1 picture of her (for the ‘About Me’ page)
+- Photos of her working with students
+- A description of herself and her experience (also for the ‘About Me’ page)
+- Description of the services offered for preschool/elementary students and middle/high school students

 [Document your process, we want to see how you came up with your content organization and website navigation.]

 [Note: There is no specific amount to write here.
 You simply need enough content to do the job.]